|

 Interpretation in ornamental railings

-A timeline of aspects of Colinton’s history has been selected by the Colinton Local History Society.
-This timeline will be illustrated and integrated into new ornamental railings along the Woodhall Road boundary of the Triangle garden.
-The designer is Jack Sloan, senior lecturer in art and design at the Central College Glasgow.
+A timeline of aspects of Colinton's history was selected by the Colinton Local History Society.
+This timeline is illustrated and integrated into new ornamental railings along the Woodhall Road boundary of the Triangle garden.
+The designer was Jack Sloan, retired senior lecturer in art and design at the Central College Glasgow.
+The picture below shows the full length of the railings and figures; and a longer section of railings showing a portion of the timeline.
+The timeline railings and figures were installed in September 2021 after many different delays.
+The opening ceremony was a very brief event with a minimal group of people as there was still not confidence to have a full-sized event following the Covid pandemic.

 Stand here for a moment, let's linger right here,